How the Cosmos Works

 The foundation of the next great paradigm shift in scientific thinking is the realization of the following.
 All material substance including what we call energy has mass, since it is affected by gravity.
 Therefore energy is nothing more than varying sizes of sub atomic particles of matter in motion.

 Black holes seem to attract everything, including all forms of what we now call energy.
 Therefore, what science previously considered to be a completely different phenomenon appears to be just another manifestation of matter in the form of very small particles or should I say masses in motion.
-It seems to me that a reasonable hypothesis for this could be that all "energy" is nothing more than very small sub atomic particles in motion and the mechanics of that motion makes it possible for force of motion to be stored in peaceful orbits, as these traveling particles approach other masses of a certain range of mass, range of velocity and range, of direction traveled, relative to themselves.
+It seems to me that a reasonable hypothesis for this could be that all "energy" is nothing more than very small sub atomic particles in motion and the mechanics of that motion makes it possible for force of motion to be stored in peaceful orbits, as these traveling particles approach other masses of a certain range of mass, range of velocity and range of direction traveled, relative to themselves.
 If this is true, then every interaction of matter in the entire cosmos could be explained by what I have just said.
-Those reading this must try to visualize what I am trying to describe here for yourself because I am afraid my ability to communicate this idea to my fellow human beings is very lacking.
+Those reading this must try to visualize what I am trying to describe here for yourself because I am afraid my ability to communicate this idea to my fellow human beings is very hard to do.

 Is it too preposterous to suppose that all particles are composed of smaller particles, which become so small, that they become unrecognizable as matter?
 If this idea is not too preposterous to consider, then would it not be very easy for the reader to see how past scientific thinking could have mistakenly labeled these extremely small particles as something totally different, especially with the enormous lack of empirical data available until just recently.
 The big question is this.
 Could a much clearer understanding of the nature of light, or gamma rays, or weak force, gravity, magnetic force, or maybe dark matter or dark energy be reached by examining our cosmos through the lens I have just tried to describe?
 It will no doubt take a lot brighter scientific mind than mine to answer that question.
 Yet, what if what I am so crudely pondering here is true?
 Could it not be the key to a basic understanding of how everything works?
 I believe it could.
 I believe the ideas I have just relayed here could provide the basis for a universal theory on the mechanics behind the workings of our entire cosmos.